fiesta-cfd/fiesta/docs/source/buildguide.rst

 * | Make Program (Required)
   | GNU Make or Ninja-build are required.
   | Check that make version 3.82 or greater is installed with :code:`make --version` or ninja version 1.10 or later with :code:`ninja --version`
+  | GNU Make is the default on most systems, but the Ninja build tool can reduce compilation time and has an (arguably) more manageable readout.

 * | MPI (Required if Fiesta will be run on multiple nodes and/or GPUs)
   | MPI may be provided by OpenMPI, MPICH or Intel MPI.
 OpenMPI is recommended.